-- If you finish the game and still have time for more review, you can choose another review game from the Day 4 list e.g. give me a clue; memory; smack; pictionary; etc. - Be sure to include Unit 2 and Unit 3 words in this extended review activity so that the students continue to remember previously learned words (or so that they get continued practice with words they weren't able to master the first time). - Here are the answers to the review game slides: - 1. borrow it doesn't mean the same thing as the others - 2. salute it doesn't have the same root (-solv/solu-) as the others - 3. avoid it doesn't mean the same thing as the others
+- If you finish the game and still have time for more review, you can choose another review game from the Day 4 list e.g. give me a clue; memory; smack; pictionary; etc. - Be sure to include previously taught words in this extended review activity so that the students continue to remember previously learned words (or so that they get continued practice with words they weren't able to master the first time).

-- 4. challenge it doesn't mean the same thing as the others - 5. ask it doesn't mean the same thing as the others - 6. distant it doesn't mean the same thing as the others - 7. equity it's a different part of speech (noun others are verbs) - 8. get used to it doesn't mean the same as the others - 9. noisy it doesn't mean the same thing as the others - 10.get in trouble it doesn't mean the same thing as the others - 11.communicate it doesn't mean the same thing as the others - 12.promote it doesn't mean the same as the others; in fact, it's an antonym - 13.list it doesn't end in the suffix -er/or, -ist (it's an imposter) - 14.tan it doesn't have the same root (-tain/ten-) as the others - If you've allowed students to use their glossaries and/or vocabulary summary sheets for the review activity, have students place them back into their binders.
+- Here are the answers to the review game slides: - 1. careful it doesn't mean the same thing as the others - 2. before it doesn't have the same root (-form-) as the others - 3. new it doesn't mean the same thing as the others; in fact, it's an antonym - 4. do over it doesn't mean the same thing as the others - 5. contradict it doesn't mean the same thing as the others and if students say it has the same prefix (con-) as conform, it doesn't here the prefix is contra- (against, opposite) and the root should be familiar from U3 (-dict-) so it means saying the opposite. - 6. idea it doesn't mean the same thing as the others - 7. conventional it's a different part of speech (adjective others are nouns and use the noun suffixes we learned in this unit, -tion and ity) - 8. retain it doesn't mean the same as the others (and it uses the prefix re-, meaning 'back' and the root -tain-, meaning 'to hold' so it means to hold something back, like a retainer holds your teeth in place or if a student is retained he's held back a grade. - 9. routine it doesn't mean the same thing as the others - 10. decide it doesn't mean the same thing as the others - 11. reaction it doesn't mean the same thing as the others - 12. relaxing it doesn't mean the same as the others - 13. rapture it doesn't have the same root (-rupt-) as the others - If you've allowed students to use their glossaries and/or vocabulary summary sheets for the review activity, have students place them back into their binders.
 Collect the binders.